Skip to main content

 • Your preparation is visible

-And when you would usually hit the shuttle,
+When you would normally hit the shuttle, you do not.

 Brain Late, Body Late